kevinboone/vlc-server/docs/REST-API.md

 Stops playback, and resets the playlist to the beginning.
 Note that the whole playlist is reset, not just the current track.

+### storage

+    /api/storage

+Reports the storage usage of the server, as follows:

+    {"status": 0,
+    "capacity_mb": 511035,
+    "free_mb": 108204,
+    "albums": 110,
+    "tracks": 1789}

+The capacity and free space figures are taken from the filesystem that contains the media root.
+Of course there's no easy way for the program to exclude other files in the same filesystem.

+Album and track counts come from the media database -- it would be too slow to enumerate the media root and count the actual files.

+This API always succeeds, and returns a zero status.
+However, any one of the individual metrics may be meaningless, depending on the system status.
+An error condition is usually indicated by a value of -1.
+There will be -1 tracks and albums, for example, if the media database did not initialize properly.
+Clients should be careful about working out the proportion of storage that is free by dividing anything by `capacity_mb`: it may be zero, because Linux is unable to report the capacity for some filesystem types.

 ### volume

     /api/volume/N